panpf/sketch/docs/wiki/decode.md

      method and return a new [DecodeResult]
 > 3. If you don’t want to execute the request anymore, just don’t execute the proceed method.

+## Decoding Related Properties

+* ImageRequest.bitmapConfig(BitmapConfig): Sets the color quality of the bitmap.
+Available on all platforms
+* ImageRequest.colorSpace(ColorSpace): Set the color space of the bitmap.
+Available only on Android platform
+* ImageRequest.preferQualityOverSpeed(Boolean): Set quality priority decoding mode.
+Available only on Android platform

 [comment]: <> (classs)